 I need to feel a sense of belonging.

 I secretly hated that special education took me away from the rest of the class.
 I wanted to be in the class with everyone else enjoying the Spanish lessons!
 I always had my special education time when everyone else studied fun Spanish in 2nd grade.
-I felt awful about it that I never got to learn the Spanish like the rest of the kids.
+I felt awful about it that I never got to learn Spanish like the rest of the kids.
 Haha.

-Instead I felt like an outsider and a freak.
+Instead, I felt like an outsider and a freak.

-However, I enjoyed my 2nd grade teacher pointing out what made me an asset making me feel like I belonged in my class and I made a contribution.
+However, I enjoyed my 2nd-grade teacher pointing out what made me an asset making me feel like I belonged in my class and I made a contribution.

-I still struggle with this one, I feel as though that I shouldn’t require to feel a belonging.
+I still struggle with this one, I feel as though that I shouldn’t require to feel belonging.
 That independence and self-control should take more precedent.
 So, this is something I’ll need to continue to work on to be an effective leader.